The most remote emergency room: Life and death in rural America

 In less than a decade, the virtual hospital has grown from a few part-time employees working out of a converted storage room into one of the country's most dynamic 24-hour ERs, where a rural health-care crisis plays out on screen.
 Each month the monitors show an average of 300 cardiac episodes, 200 traumatic injuries, 80 overdoses and 25 burns.
 There are patients suffering from heat stroke in South Texas and frostbite in Minnesota — sometimes on the same day.
 There are drowning deaths in summer, gunshot wounds during hunting season, car accidents on icy roads, and snakebites in spring.

-"Are we live?" asked Karla Copple, the hospital's director of emergency services.
-She stood in an empty hospital room in Onawa, a farming town of 3,000 on the Missouri River, and looked up at a screen on the wall.
+"Are we live?" asks Karla Copple, the hospital's director of emergency services.
+She stands in an empty hospital room in Onawa, a farming town of 3,000 on the Missouri River, and looks up at a screen on the wall.

-"Yes, I can see you," said a nurse at the virtual hospital.
+"Yes, I can see you," says a nurse at the virtual hospital.
 "How are you today?"

 She had been trying to set up a partnership with the virtual hospital for the last year, ever since a car crash in Onawa sent four patients to the ER in critical condition when there was only one registered nurse on site.
 The hospital had a few doctors on staff, but they usually commuted into Onawa from their homes in Omaha, which was an hour away.